 Then publish the page.

-On the blog entry line choose output, you will then see the template for the right Sidebar and click Edit defaults.
+Back to the Dashboard, Pages and Themes, Page Type page - On the Blog Entry row select the Output button.
+You will then see the template for the right Sidebar and click Edit defaults.

 Again press the + button on the page tool bar to add a new block to the page.